 What Can I do with a Degree in Linguistics?

 The field of linguistics is extremely diverse, intersecting with many areas such as anthropology, computer science, engineering, foreign language study, neurology, philosophy, psychology, sociology, and speech & hearing science, among others.
 As a result, a degree in linguistics can provide the foundation for a wide range of jobs and careers (see below for some examples).
 Studying linguistics helps you develop many important skills such as analytical and critical thinking, problem solving, argumentation, data collection and analysis, and written and oral expression.
 As a student of linguistics, you will become familiar with many different languages and cultures and, as a result, also develop cross-cultural skills.
 Each of these skills are useful in many careers that may not otherwise seem related to linguistics.
 Below you will find a list of some of the career paths that graduates with a BA in linguistics have followed as well as some references that may prove useful.
-Doing a search on google.com for 'linguistics jobs' may also yield some interesting results.
+Current postings of linguistics jobs are available from the Linguistics Society of America and ZipRecruiter.

 - foreign language teaching

 - editor (for a publishing house, working with government or educational documents)

 Language Services Industry

 - interpreter (in-person or remote)